monikaperez/genepy/README.md

 ### Helper tools

-_tools that you do not need to use directly as they have binding functions in GenePy._
+_tools that you do not need to use directly as they have binding functions in genepy._

 - **epigenetics/rose:**: where an updated version of the rose algorithm is stored (as a git submodule)
 - **cell_line_mapping**: a set of functions to map cell line ids to other cell line ids based on an up to date google spreadsheet.